jshin313/ti-authenticator/README.md

 The unsigned int allows for dates past 2038, but it doesn't allow for negative values (i.e. dates before 1970) which shouldn't be too much of a problem for this use case.

-This implementation was made primarily as an interesting little programming exercise.
+This program was made primarily as an interesting little programming exercise to learn more about the implementation of HMAC and OTP.
 You probably shouldn't actually use it for real security stuff.

 ### Build and Run
 #### Regular Computer